munzirkalimahmed/munzirkalimahmed/README.md

-Munzir is a Software Engineering Student.
-He is currently studying Software Engineering at FAST NUCES.
+Munzir Kalim Ahmed is a Software Engineering Student at FAST NUCES.

 * 🌍  I'm based in Pakistan
 * 🖥️  See my github portfolio at [MyPortfolio](http://github.com/munzirkalimahmed)